ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 *Notes*

-1. It is not strictly necessary to provide a state from which the Client can determine the installation failure or rejection reason, as these operations do not occur over a `reboot`.
-The FAILED state could be eliminated for this use case, with `reject` incorporating the `clean` operation.

-2. There is no ability for the Update Service to automatically reject a TRIAL, because the "`reboot` without `accept`" condition used for this purpose in the full state model is not available in this use case.
+1. There is no ability for the Update Service to automatically reject a TRIAL, because the "`reboot` without `accept`" condition used for this purpose in the full state model is not available in this use case.

 Components that require neither a reboot, nor a trial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a component does not require a reboot to complete installation, and does not require testing before committing the update, then
-the STAGED, TRIAL, REJECTED, and FAILED states are not required.
+the STAGED, TRIAL, and REJECTED states are not required.
 The `install` operation will complete the installation immediately, transitioning to UPDATED if successful (see `Open issues`_ regarding the behavior on a failed installation).

 The simplified flow is as follows: